Palem1988/blocknetdx-utils/README.md

 - Define more precise assertion checks once the Dex is loaded with test data.
 - Add more APIs once they are available.

+# Command-Line options for build-time automation

+All optional arguments are optional.
+If not specified, they each carry a default value of 100.

+- Use -s or -sequence argument to specify the number of sequence tests to run.
+- Use -u or -unittest argument to specify the number of unit tests to run.

+## Caution
+The number specified for each argument applies to **each** APIs.

 # Requirements

 - This code won't run on Python < 3 because of the use of subtests.